jeertmans/languagetool-rust/README.md

 #### Optional Features

 - **annotate**: Adds method(s) to annotate results from check request.
 If **cli** feature is also enabled, the CLI will by default print an annotated output.
 - **cli-complete**: Adds commands to generate completion files for various shells.
 This feature also activates the **cli** feature.
-Enter `ltrs completions --help` for get help with installing completion files.
+Enter `ltrs completions --help` to get help with installing completion files.
 - **color**: Enables color outputting in the terminal.
 If **cli** feature is also enable, the `--color=<WHEN>` option will be available.
 - **full**: Enables all features that are mutually compatible (i.e., `annotate`, `cli`, `cli-complete`, `color`, `docker`, and `unstable`).
 - **native-tls-vendored**: Enables the `vendored` feature of `native-tls`.
 This or `native-tls` should be activated if you are planning to use HTTPS servers.